Runa Tupari Native Travel

 Crafts Market information

-Every day, vendors hawk an astounding array of goods in the Plaza de Ponchos, the nucleus of the crafts market.
-But the real action happens on Saturday, official market day, when the market swells into adjacent roads and around half of the town center is a sea of brightly dyed carpets, clothing and other trinkets.
-The aptly named Plaza de Ponchos offers mostly artisan crafts – in particular, woolen goods, such as rugs, tapestries, blankets, ponchos, sweaters, scarves, gloves and hats – as well as embroidered blouses, hammocks, carvings, beads, paintings, woven mats and jewelry made from tagua nut (also known as vegetable ivory).
+Plaza de Ponchos, the nucleus of the crafts market, is filled every day with vendors selling woolen goods, such as rugs, tapestries, blankets, ponchos, sweaters, scarves, gloves and hats – as well as embroidered blouses, hammocks, carvings, beads, paintings, woven mats and jewelry made from tagua nut (also known as vegetable ivory).
+But it metastasizes on Saturday, official market day, swelling into adjacent roads and around half of the town center.

 Food stalls set up at the northern end proffer vats of chicken or tripe soup boiling on portable stove tops; crispy whole fried fish; scraps of flop-eared suckling pigs served with mote (hominy); and scoops of chicha (a fermented corn or yuca drink) from plastic buckets.